 Being an engineer isn’t just knowing how to run the engines and change the oil.

 Most likely as an entry-level yacht job you will be in charge of fixing the toilets, and repairing the blender when it is out.

 You will be in charge of all mechanics on the boat.
 You are pretty much a glorified handyman.

 Jobs on land that will help you get an entry-level engineering job

 Why You Should Work On A Superyacht

-You are able to do some pretty amazing things working on superyachts, but not everyone that leaves their home in pursuit of a job in yachting is going to make it.
+But not everyone who leaves their home in pursuit of a job in yachting is going to make it.

 As long as you make sure you have some prior experience before trying to get a job on a superyacht you will be ok.